Contemporary Energy and Climate Change (342-0-01)

 Technological Institute F394/F395

 Office Hours: email@example.com

 Technological Institute F285: Tues, Thurs 11:00AM - 12:20PM

 The increasing worldwide demand for energy presents a number of complex interdisciplinary challenges, from resource depletion to climate change.
 This class will challenge students to answer the question, How shall we power the world in the 21st century?
 We will examine the history and geography of energy use; links between energy and climate change; inequities in climate impacts; challenge of sustainability; and the fundamental science of climate change.

-Open to graduate students from all disciplines, senior undergraduates majoring in natural sciences or engineering ONLY.
-Please apply with link below.
+Open to graduate students from all disciplines, senior undergraduates majoring in natural sciences or engineering, and other interested undergraduates by instructor consent.

 - Consider the history of energy use and industrialization, and how this shapes the modern world

 - Track & quantify their own energy consumption and the energy embodied in products and services

 - Discuss the benefits and drawbacks of historical and present-day patterns of global energy consumption in terms of social costs/benefits and sustainability

 - Evaluate the scientific evidence regarding human-caused climate change